 5. Run Her a Bath

 By running her a bath, you can make it look like you are being really romantic.
 Candles everywhere, glass of non-alcoholic wine on the side.
 There isn’t a more romantic gesture than that.
 What I have found from experience is that if you run her a bath in the evening, it allows you to watch the football in peace as well, so it’s a win win really.
-Your partner gets some well needed relaxing time and you can watch the TV without anyone asking why the player with the weird haircut has different coloured football boots.
+Your partner gets some well needed relaxing time.
+You can watch the TV without anyone asking why the player with the weird haircut has different coloured football boots.
 Another tip with the bath running, make sure the heat of the water is just right and not freezing cold like one of the baths I ran for my partner.
 Accidentally put the cold tap on rather than hot, she wasn’t impressed.

 6. Suffer Through Watching One Born Every Minute

 This one will affect every father to be at some point in the pregnancy.
-Pregnant women seem to be obsessed with watching One Born Every Minute which if I’m honest creeps the hell out of me!
+Pregnant women seem to be obsessed with watching One Born Every Minute.
+Which if I’m honest creeps the hell out of me!
 There’s enough blood and gore for it to pass as a horror movie.
 I cringe every time the baby comes out, arms and legs flailing in every direction, blood everywhere.
 Lord knows how I’m going to cope when it’s time for my baby to come.
 I think I’ll be having a team of doctors looking after me through the birth, just to make sure I don’t faint.